gmftbyGMFTBY/EasyNLP/README.md

 Constrastive Learning for dual-encoder model, leveraging the memory bank to enlarge the number of the negative samples.
 Besides, the FAISS memory bank can be used to recall better samples, so these better samples can be used as the medium samples (not so good and not so bad).

+Constrastive Learning, context is the q, and response is the jey.
+Ground-truth response is positive k, and other responses are negative k.

 ## How to Use

 1. create post data from the orignial dataset